 - 4.1 Our procurement activities take place in England and our contractors and suppliers are predominantly UK based.
 We engage with a wide variety of organisations for a broad range of goods and services which are primarily corporate, construction and property related, but also to meet some more specialist requirements. - 4.2 Some of our supplier's subcontract work or rely on recruitment agencies to supply permanent or temporary staff.
 Whilst we consider that the risk in our supply chains is low, we recognise that no supply chain can be considered entirely risk-free. - 4.3 Our robust tendering process ensures we engage with reputable contractors and suppliers who adhere to all appropriate legislation, regulation, and practices.
-Our contract management arrangements help us ensure they maintain the standards required, including the prevention of slavery and human trafficking. - 4.4 We require that suppliers are compliant with the Act where a contract is renewed during the year, or any new contract has been entered into.
-To achieve this our procurement process ensures adequate screening is in place throughout. - 4.5 We will continue to ensure that our approved suppliers take appropriate steps to comply with the Act and require new suppliers to declare that they are not involved in slavery or human trafficking. - 4.6 In 2020/21, we reviewed our Procurement Policy, strengthening our guidance to colleagues on modern slavery.
-Internal guidance has been published to colleagues supporting them in their duties in preventing and identifying incidents of modern slavery.
+Our contract management arrangements help us ensure they maintain the standards required, including the prevention of slavery and human trafficking. - 4.4 We require that suppliers be compliant with the Act where a contract is renewed during the year, or any new contract has been entered into.
+To achieve this our procurement process ensures adequate screening is in place throughout. - 4.5 We will continue to ensure that our approved suppliers take appropriate steps to comply with the Act and require new suppliers to declare that they are not involved in slavery or human trafficking. - 4.6 LHP continues to strengthen its procurement processes, and internal guidance is regularly published to colleagues supporting them in their duties in preventing and identifying incidents of modern slavery.
 This will further support our commitment to the prevention of slavery and human trafficking.